 The (ISC)² Certified Authorization Professional (CAP) certification applies to professionals responsible for formalizing processes used to assess risk and establish security requirements and documentation.
 Their decisions can ensure that information system security aligns to the level of exposure to potential risk.
 This credential may be beneficial for commercial markets, civilian and local governments and the U.S. Federal government, including the State Department and the Department of Defense (DoD).

-CAP supports the Official (ISC)² Guide to the CAP® CBK®, Second Edition and covers a candidate’s knowledge across seven domains: The Security Authorization of Information Systems; Categorization of Information Systems; Security Control Baselines; Security Control Applications; Security Control Assessments; Information System Authorization; and Security Control Monitoring.
+CAP supports the Official (ISC)² Guide to the CAP® CBK®, Second Edition and covers a candidate’s knowledge across seven domains: Risk Management Framework (RMF); Categorization of Information Systems; Selection of Security Controls; Security Control Implementation; Security Control Assessment; Information System Authorization; Monitoring of Security Controls.